OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/the-difference-between-mentoring-and-coaching.md

 While a career coach is professionally trained and coaches full time, mentoring is typically done on a voluntary basis.
 Mentoring can be formal (such as through an internal career programme at work) or informally through personal connections.

-It’s also possible to join an external mentoring programme—like <a href="https://www.offerzen.com/thrive" style={{textDecoration: "underline"}}>Project Thrive</a>—where mentees and mentors are partnered up based on relevant skills, experience, and career goals.
+It’s also possible to join an external mentoring programme—like Project Thrive—where mentees and mentors are partnered up based on relevant skills, experience, and career goals.

 While both mentor and mentee are committed to the development of the mentee, the experience can be fruitful for both.
 In fact, some research indicates that mentors are as much as six times more likely to be promoted.